Another World (2021 film)

-Another World (Un autre monde) is a 2021 French drama film directed by Stéphane Brizé.
-It was selected to compete for the Golden Lion at the 78th Venice International Film Festival.
+Another World (Un autre monde) is a 2021 French drama film directed by Stéphane Brizé, and co-written with Olivier Gorce.
+Starring Vincent Lindon and Sandrine Kiberlain, it follows the troubled separation of an unhappy marriage.

+The film had its world premiere at the main competition of the 78th Venice International Film Festival on 10 September 2021, where it competed for the Golden Lion.
+It was theatrically released in France on 16 February 2022.

 Synopsis

 "An executive manager, his wife and his family, at the point when his professional choices are about to overturn all their lives.
 Philippe Lemesle and his wife are separating, their love irretrievably damaged by pressures of work.
 A successful executive in industrial conglomerate, Philippe no longer knows how to respond to the contradictory demands of his bosses.
 Yesterday they wanted a manager, today an enforcer.
 Now he must decide what his life really means."